treelym/tomato-timer/README.md

-# tomato-timer
+# Tomato Timer
-A simple tomato timer app
+A simple tomato timer, written in React.js